joelxgalarza/joelxgalarza/README.md

 <h2 align="center">Hi 👋!
-My name is Joel Galarza; I like building solutions that make people money.
-Reach out to me over email or LinkedIn to make something</h2>
+Welcome to my little coding corner of the internet.
+Make yourself cozy and reach out to have a chat :)</h2>

 ###